cloudmesh-community/book/chapters/msg/avro.md

 * Use *DataFileWriter.append()* to add data points to the data file.
 Avro records are represented as Python dicts.
 * The resulting data file saved on the disk is named *students.avro*
-* This above instruction is for Python2.
+* This previous instruction is for Python2.
 If one is using Python3, change

   ```python